bixb922/crank-organ/doc-software/README.md

 * Postpone tunelib sync if file upload occurs during tunelib sync.
 This makes massive updates to the tunelib easier to handle.
 * Updated tables of content of documentation.
 * Updated message "pinout, tuner needs reboot".
+* Remove "tempo" entries from pinout json files.
+Tempo encoder is not supported anymore, but a crank rotation sensor certainly is supported.
+* Freeze both boot.py and main.py.
+* Allow any ```.py``` or ````.mpy``` in ```software/mpy``` to override modules in the binary image, and do not make that dependent on the compile date.
+* Provide scan button for I2C on pinout page.
+This allows to find all devices on an I2C bus.
+PinTest uses class methods.
+* Fix phases keyword in Counter() call.

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
-Lengthy tasks are fitted by a scheduler in avalable time slots between notes.
+Lengthy tasks are fitted by a scheduler in available time slots between notes.

 Frequency detection is done with the FFT algorithm, interpolating the maximum with a second order polynomial to get the vertex.